Everything You Need to Know About The USMLE Step 1 Pass Fail Update

 The USMLE exams are a 3-exam series of assessments that provide state medical boards with info regarding a medical licensure applicant’s knowledge and skills to practice medicine.

 For med students, the USMLE exams are mostly known as the assessment tool residency programs use to screen residency applicants.
-And they’re immensely important to med students for that reason—the higher your USMLE score report (especially Step 1 & Step 2), the higher likelihood of being accepted into the residency program of your choice.
+And they are immensely important to med students for that reason—the higher your USMLE score report (now numeric scores are only reported for Step 2), the higher likelihood of being accepted into the residency program of your choice.

 In recent years, the USMLE Step 1 scores were numerical scores for this exam, used in ways that the exam wasn't created for—like assessing a med student’s academic achievements during the residency application process.